-Consistent with USPSTF recommendations and the Preventive Services Medi-Cal Provider Manual, PCPs must screen adult members 11 years of age and older for alcohol misuse, including pregnant women.
+Consistent with USPSTF recommendations and the Preventive Services Medi-Cal Provider Manual, PCPs must provideAlcohol and Drug Screening, Assessment, Brief Interventions and Referral to Treatment (SBIRT) to members 11 years of age and older , including pregnant women.
 Additional screenings will be provided when determined to be medically necessary; such need must be documented by the PCP in the member's medical record.